Njaaga-Gakure/alx-low_level_programming/0x01-variables_if_else_while/README.md

 8-print_base16.c is a C program that prints hexadeximal numbers

-9-print_comb.c is a C program prints all possible combinations of single-digit numbers
+9-print_comb.c is a C program that prints all possible combinations of single-digit numbers

+100-print_comb3.c is a C program that prints that prints all possible different combinations of two digits